stacks-network/rendezvous/docs/chapter_6.md

 - `test` – Runs property-based tests.
 - `invariant` – Runs invariant tests.

+For a deeper understanding of these techniques and when to use each, see [Testing Methodologies](chapter_4.md).

 **Running property-based tests**

 To run property-based tests for the `contract` contract, ensure that your test functions are defined in: